microsoft/CameraTraps/megadetector.md

 ## Our ask to MegaDetector users

 MegaDetector is free, and it makes us super-happy when people use it, so we put it out there as a downloadable model that is easy to use in a variety of conservation scenarios.
-That means we don't know who's using it unless you contact us (or we happen to run into you), so please please pretty-please email us at [cameratraps@microsoft.com](mailto:cameratraps@microsoft.com) if you find it useful!
+That means we don't know who's using it unless you contact us (or we happen to run into you), so please please pretty-please email us at [cameratraps@lila.science](mailto:cameratraps@lila.science) if you find it useful!

 ## How fast is MegaDetector, and can I run it on my giant/small computer?